ON THIS PAGE

 Example 2

-To create a login class that allows the user to configure everything except anything within any login class whose name begins with “m”:
+To create a login class that allows the user to execute all commands and configure everything except statements within any login class whose name begins with “m”:

-Set the user’s login class permission bit to
+Set the user’s login class permissions to

 all